openebs-archive/openebs-docs/docs/FAQ.md

 ## What must be the disk mount status on Node for provisioning OpenEBS volume?

 OpenEBS have two storage Engines, Jiva and cStor which can be used to provision volume.
 Jiva requires the disk to be mounted (i.e., attached, formatted with a filesystem and mounted). cStor can consume disks that are attached (are visible to OS as SCSI devices) to the Nodes and no need of format these disks.
+This means disks should not have any filesystem and it should be unmounted on the Node.
+It is optional to wipe out the data from the disk if you use existing disks for cStor pool creation.

-## What are different device paths excluded by NDM?
+## What are the different device paths excluded by NDM?

 NDM is excluding following device path to avoid from creating cStor pools.
 This configuration is added under *Configmap* for *node-disk-manager-config*.